samblenny/tlv320dac-stuff/README.md

    modern Macs with headphone output jacks adapt to the impedance of connected headphones.
 For low impedance headphones (under 150 ohms), the output level is up to 1.25V RMS.
 For high impedance headphones of 150 to 1k ohms, the output level is up to 3V RMS.
-Generally, small cheap headphones are low impedance, and large over-the-ear headphones are high impedance.
+Generally, cheap headphones are low impedance.
+   Fancy audiophile headphones may be high impedance.